coreyauger/SecureSocial-Neo4JUserService/README.md

 Neo4J user service plugin for secure social (play framework/scala)

 ## Background
 Building reactive web applications with playframework and scala often starts with a social login system.
 One great way to get started here is to use [Secure Social](http://securesocial.ws/).
 They provide a simple way to get up and running with a large number of providers.
-Once you are running you will need to store your accoount information and more the likly the relationships between your social users "friends".
+Once you are running you will need to store your account information and more the likely the relationships between your social users "friends".
 This is where Neo4J really shines.

-## Requirments
+## Requirements
 * Play Framework [play](http://www.playframework.com/)
 * Secure Social plugin for play [Secure Social](http://securesocial.ws/)